 About Maitz Home Services

-Since 1964 Maitz Home Services has been serving Allentown, PA, with pride.
-They offer a 100% satisfaction guarantee on every job.
-They also provide up-front pricing and excellent workmanship from their punctual and respectful technicians.
-Contact them today to schedule boiler repair service in Allentown.
+Since 1964, Maitz Home Services has been serving Allentown, PA, with pride.
+We offer a 100% satisfaction guarantee on every job.
+We also provide up-front pricing and excellent workmanship from our punctual and respectful technicians.
+Contact us today to schedule boiler repair service in Allentown.